 Founder & CEO Keisha Smith-Jeremie, also seen on Shark Tank, disrupts the applesauce industry with gluten-free sanaía, the re-imagination of childhood treats for adults. sanaía is the first company to recognize that millions of adults still love applesauce.

 While the rest of the category was focused on kids, Keisha seized the opportunity to cater to adults who wanted to enjoy applesauce without being subjected to pouches or uninspired flavors.

-sanaía applesauce is the perfect snack for vegan and kosher palettes and for adults that are craving snack options which are non-GMO, low sugar, gluten free, dairy free, allergen free that taste delicious and is only 60-80 calories per serving.
+sanaía applesauce is the perfect snack for vegan and kosher palettes and for adults that are craving snack options that are non-GMO, low sugar, gluten-free, dairy-free, allergen-free that taste delicious and is only 60-80 calories per serving.
 Keisha shares: “I created sanaía because I believe that what we eat provides us with the fuel we need to live the life we want.” sanaía APPLESAUCE, reimagined for everybody.

 Keisha’s journey as a small business owner has been truly transformational.
 Her first time pitching sanaía to investors happened to be on ABC’s Shark Tank!
-Not only did she secure an investment offer from investor and business mogul Mark Cuban, but her episode went viral sparking conversations: “Being an black entrepreneur while maintaining a corporate job has been challenging and rewarding.
-For some of us, quitting the day job is not an option for many black entrepreneurs, particular black entrepreneurs of color who tend to be the first of their generation to ‘make it’.”
+Not only did she secure an investment offer from investor and business mogul Mark Cuban, but her episode went viral sparking conversations: “Being a black entrepreneur while maintaining a corporate job has been challenging and rewarding.
+For some of us, quitting the day job is not an option for many black entrepreneurs, particularly black entrepreneurs of color who tend to be the first of their generation to ‘make it.”